Introduced in March of 2018, ISO 45001 is the internationally recognised standard for occupational health and safety.

 Once you’ve started integrating the changes detailed in your plan, regularly monitoring your progress towards your certification objectives is vital.

 By conducting an ISO 45001 internal audit of your systems, you’ll be able to determine the effectiveness of your plan and whether it needs to be adjusted or refined.
-In addition to this, frequently completing audits gives you the opportunity to assess whether the systems you’re implementing are maintainable.
+In addition to this, frequently completing audits gives you the opportunity to assess whether your OHS management system is maintainable.